 \section{Caterpillars in un-ordered rooted binary trees}

-In the previous sections we have focused our attention on the presence of caterpillars subtrees in ordered rooted binary trees.
-As a second step we would like to investigate the case of un-ordered rooted binary trees.
-Let us start recalling some basic enumeative properties.
+In the previous sections we have focused our attention on the presence of caterpillar subtrees in ordered rooted binary trees.
+As a second step we would like to investigate the un-ordered case.
+Let us start recalling some basic enumerative properties.

-Un-ordered rooted binary trees are enumerated with respect to the size, i.e. number of leaves, by the sequence of the so-called \emph{Wedderburn-Etherington} numbers $w_1,w_2,...,w_n,...$ corresponding to entry $A001190$ in \cite{sloane}.
-The respective generating function $W(x)$ is defined implicitly by the following equation
+Un-ordered rooted binary trees are enumerated with respect to the size, i.e., number of leaves, by the sequence $w_1,w_2,...,w_n,...$ of the so-called \emph{Wedderburn-Etherington} numbers.
+This sequence corresponds to entry $A001190$ of \cite{sloane}.
+The corresponding generating function $W(x)$ is defined implicitly by the following equation